 - If I am charged with a criminal offense, why do they call me a "defendant?"

-- What happens when someone is charged with a misdemeanor?
+- What happens when someone is charged with a misdemeanor crime?

-- How do I get an attorney for my misdemeanor case?
+- How do I get an attorney for a misdemeanor case?

 - Why should I talk to an attorney first?

 - What is a settlement conference?